caraeppes/PythonLab1/README.md

 ### Problem 8 - Flask

-create a directory for a web project and build a simple web app using the Flask web framework. keep it simple, student.
+Create a directory for a micro blog web project and build a simple web app using the Flask web framework in side the directory.
+Keep it simple, student.
+Have a way to display all your blog posts. have a way to add a blog post.
+Don't bother with users/login and all that.
+Just focus on python, flask and some database.

+see http://flask.pocoo.org/ for more on flask.

+for extra credit of 12,675,632 points...

+follow this https://realpython.com/flask-by-example-part-1-project-setup/ and get your flask app up on Heroku.
+(see heroku.com for what the hell Heroku is)